liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 **Options:**

 * `-d`: Modify the user directory
 * `-s`: Modify the shell

 **Examples:**

-* `usermod -s /bin/zsh admin`: Modify the default shell of the specified account
+* `usermod -s /bin/zsh admin`: Modify the default shell of the specified account.
-* `usermod -d /opt/home/admin admin`: Modify the user directory of the specified account
+* `usermod -d /opt/home/admin admin`: Modify the user directory of the specified account.
     * Note: Do not add a trailing `/` to the new path.
 For example, do not write `/opt/home/admin/`, as this can cause `zsh` to fail to replace the user directory with the `~` symbol.
 This will make the command prompt display the absolute path instead of `~`.
-* `sudo usermod -aG docker username`: Add the specified user to a user group; the user must log in again for the change to take effect
+* `sudo usermod -aG docker username`: Add the specified user to a user group; the user must log in again for the change to take effect.
-    * `groups username`: View the user groups
+    * `groups username`: View the user groups.

 ## 1.20 chown